mvdh7/calkulate/docs/inputs.md

     1.00    290.3   25.0
     1.50    343.4   25.1

+!!! tip "Titration files in different formats"

-### Import settings
+    #### Import settings

-However, all these assumptions can be adjusted.
+    All assumptions above about what your titration files look like can be adjusted.
 The first thing you should do is work out what adjustments you need to make, if any.
 You should repeat this each time you have a titration file in a new format.

+    If your titration data files come from a VINDTA, you should be able to skip this step.

     Internally, Calkulate imports titration files using:

         :::python
         import calkulate as calk
         tt = calk.io.read_dat(
             fname,
             titrant_amount_col=0,
             measurement_col=1,
             temperature_col=2,
             delimiter="\t",
             skip_header=2,
             **kwargs
         )

     The only required input, `fname`, is the titration file name.
-Calkulate imports the data from this file using [`numpy.genfromtxt`](), which is where inputs `delimiter`, `skip_header`, and any other `kwargs` that you may need to use are passed on to.
+Calkulate imports the data from this file using [`numpy.genfromtxt`](https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html), which is where inputs `delimiter`, `skip_header`, and any other `kwargs` that you may need to use are passed on to.

     `np.genfromtxt` returns all the data in the titration file as a 2-dimensional NumPy array.  `calkulate.io.read_dat` then extracts the columns identified by `titrant_amount_col`, `measurement_col` and `temperature_col` into fields `"titrant_amount"`, `"mixture_measurement"` and `"mixture_temperature"` of a dict `tt`.

-Before going further with Calkulate, you should make sure that you can import one of your titration files successfully using `calk.io.read_dat`, and note down any optional settings you need to use.
+    Before going further with Calkulate, you should make sure that you can import one of your titration files successfully using `calk.io.read_dat`.
+You won't actually call this function directly, but you need to know any optional settings it requires for your titration files.

 ## The titration table